Greener Grass

-Greener Grass is a 2019 American surreal dark comedy film, written and directed by Jocelyn DeBoer and Dawn Luebbe in their feature directorial debuts.
-It stars DeBoer, Luebbe, Beck Bennett, Neil Casey, Mary Holland and D'Arcy Carden.
-The film had its world premiere at the 2019 Sundance Film Festival, and was released in theaters and on VOD on October 18, 2019.
+Greener Grass is a 2019 American surrealist satirical black comedy film written and directed by Jocelyn DeBoer and Dawn Luebbe in their feature directorial debuts.
+It stars DeBoer, Luebbe, Beck Bennett, Neil Casey, Mary Holland, Janicza Bravo, and D'Arcy Carden.
+The film had its world premiere at the 2019 Sundance Film Festival, and was released in select theaters and on VOD in the United States on October 18, 2019, by IFC Midnight.

 Plot

 Jill Davies is a housewife who lives in a bizarre, unnamed suburban town, where all the adults wear dental braces and drive golf carts instead of cars.
-She is married to Nick, with a seven year old son named Julian and an infant daughter named Madison.
-She is friends and rivals with Lisa Wetbottom, placing Julian and Lisa’s son, Bob, in competition with each other.
-Throughout the movie, Jill is stalked by a mysterious giggling person.
+She is married to Nick, with a seven-year-old son named Julian and an infant daughter named Madison.
+She is friends and rivals with Lisa Wetbottom, placing Julian and Lisa's son, Bob, in competition with each other.
+Throughout the film, Jill is stalked by a mysterious giggling person.

-Jill chats with Lisa on the sideline of their children’s soccer game.
+Jill chats with Lisa on the sideline of their children's soccer game.
 They briefly discuss the recent murder of a local yoga teacher before Lisa compliments Madison.
 On a whim, Jill asks if Lisa would like to have Madison as her own daughter; Lisa accepts.

-Jill and Nick are frustrated by Julian, an eccentric young boy who is bad at sports and frequently urinates himself.
-After Jill and Julian argue at Nick’s birthday party, Julian sings “Happy Birthday to You” to his father before abruptly falling face-first into the swimming pool.
-When he re-emerges, he has turned into a golden retriever.
+Jill and Nick are frustrated by Julian, an eccentric young boy who is bad at sports and frequently urinates himself, which Jill and Julian argue about at Nick's birthday party.
+Julian sings to his father before abruptly falling face-first into the swimming pool and re-emerges as a Golden Retriever.
 Jill and Nick continue sending Julian to school dressed in human clothing.
-Nick delights in playing with his newly athletic “son,” but Jill misses Julian as he used to be, and their marriage begins to fray.
+Nick delights in playing with his newly athletic "son", but Jill misses Julian as he used to be, and their marriage begins to fray.

 In the parking lot after school, Jill asks Lisa if she could have Madison (now named Paige) back.
 Lisa, hurt, refuses to let her go.
 Later at a soccer game, Lisa picks up the soccer ball and places it under her dress, mimicking a baby bump.
-She is congratulated by her friends for her pregnancy, and eventually “gives birth” to the soccer ball, naming it “Twilson” and treating it as a third child.
+She is congratulated by her friends for her pregnancy, and eventually "gives birth" to the soccer ball, naming it "Twilson" and treating it as a third child.